cbowdon/Montgomery/README.md

 * TypeScript is a very tasteful augmentation of JavaScript.
 It pulls off the neat trick of being robust without being restrictive.
 I'm already using TypeScript on my other projects.
 * QUnit is simple, but does its job well.
 Okay, time to see how Montgomery holds up in daily use.
 I have it installed as an offline web app on my phone, so in theory this should be a significant improvement over the pen + paper time tracking.
 We shall see...

+#### Issues from dogfooding
+* Tedious to write date, should be auto-populated [done]
+    * Auto-populated date breaks updating old entries
+    * Auto-populated date should give today's date
+* Having time next to date would be more natural
+* Undefined data when crossing date boundaries
+* Tedious to correctly capitalize everything, should normalize
+* Clear task history should clear page also
+* Code coverage < 100%

 ## License
 GPLv3 baby